AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 const count = floor(random(12, 22));

-Generates a random number between 12 and 22, then floors it to get a whole number of particles
+Generates a random decimal between 12 and 22, then floor() rounds it down to an integer.
+This means each burst has a slightly different number of particles (12, 13, 14, ...
+21), making pops feel organic

 for (let i = 0; i < count; i++) {